onurkayahan/lottery-machine-pixi/README.md

 yarn install
 ```

-### Compiles and hot-reloads for development
+### Starts local server and hot-reloads for development

 ```
-yarn serve
+yarn dev
 ```

 ### Compiles and minifies for production